Table of Contents

-In fact, 90 percent of older adults take at least one drug per week and more than 40 percent take at least five different drugs per week.
-Common conditions treated with medication include conditions like high blood pressure, diabetes, arthritis and others.
+In fact, 90 percent of older adults take at least one drug per week, and more than 40 percent take at least five different drugs per week.
+Common conditions treated with medication include conditions like high blood pressure, diabetes, arthritis, and others.

 Seniors are unfortunately more than twice as susceptible to the side effects of drugs compared with younger individuals.
+And side effects can be more severe, which generally results in more doctor visits.

 1. Absorption – how the drug gets absorbed into your bloodstream.